camielv/UvA-BachelorAI-Thesis/Datasets/readme.txt

-There are two dataset used for the evaluation of the vision-based algorithms
+There are two datasets used for the evaluation of the vision-based algorithms

 Video 1: A orange line on the blue floor
 Video 2: A blue line hanging above the blue floor